ddc-java/ddc-day/site.md

 `heading_navigator.enabled`

-: This is a Boolean-valued property, used to control the generation of a left sidebar navigator with links to all level 1--3 headings in the page body in the current page.
+: This is a Boolean-valued property, used to control the generation of a left sidebar navigator with links to headings in the page body in the current page.
 If omitted, left without a value, or set to `false`, then the sidebar navigator will not be generated.

+: (This property may be overridden at the page level.)

+`heading_navigator.from`
+: This is a numeric-valued property, used to specify the minimum heading level included in the heading navigator.
+The default value is 2, corresponding to `##` (`<h2>`) headings.

+: (This property may be overridden at the page level.)

+`heading_navigator.to`
+: This is a numeric-valued property, used to specify the maximum heading level included in the heading navigator.
+Set at the page level, this property overrides the site-level setting.
+The default value is 3, corresponding to `###` (`<h3>`) headings.

 : (This property may be overridden at the page level.)